bolin0812/Monitor_Effect_Size/README.md

 <br/><br/>

 **Run Streamlit App**
-Train models for all possible Matcher ID AI, you can input following command:
+To find optimal number of repetitions and size of subsamples with simulated datasets, users can input following command:
 `streamlit run precheck_app.py`

 ## Project Organization